SIG Sauer 200 STR

 The SIG Sauer 200 STR (Scandinavian target rifle), also known as the SIG Sauer 200 STR Match, is a bolt-action rifle mostly used as a target/competition rifle for national competitions by Norwegian, Swedish and Danish sport shooters.
 It is a variant of the Sauer 200 TR or SIG Sauer 200 TR Match rifle that features thicker 19 mm diameter barrels.
 The 200 STR is produced by J. P. Sauer & Sohn GmbH in Germany.

 The Sauer 200 STR rifle has a factory warranty of 15 years, exempting the use of overpressure (handloaded) ammunition—the 6.5×55mm P_{max} piezo pressure is set at 380 MPa (55,114 psi) and the .308 Winchester/7.62×51mm NATO P_{max} piezo pressure is set at 415 MPa (60,191 psi) by Sauer & Sohn following the relevant C.I.P. rulings.

 Design details

-Due to the Sauer 200 STR modular design, barrel, chambering, and trigger groups can be relatively easy changed by the user with the help of simple tools.
+Due to the Sauer 200 STR modular design, barrel, chambering, and trigger groups can be relatively easily changed by the user with the help of simple tools.
 The rifle stocks are however factory fitted to a particular rifle, so stocks can not be easily exchanged between rifles.
 Also available are .22 Long Rifle conversion kits and genuine left-hand versions for all chamberings.